 - Cultured buttermilk and yogurt are both options for cultured milk.

 - Sour cream and creme fraiche are options for cultured whipping cream.

 This is a great vanilla ice cream base that can be turned into all sorts of different flavors.
-Flavors added during the initial mixing stage of the recipe result in a full-flavored ice cream.
+Flavors added during the initial mixing stage of the recipe result in full-flavored ice cream.
 Adding flavors during the last 2 minutes of churning provides a swirl effect.

 Either way, I don’t recommend adding fruit to this recipe as it will change the volume and consistency.
 Here’s my recipe for a probiotic fruit ice cream with lots of fruit flavor options.
 And if you are looking for a low-fat frozen treat, try making frozen yogurt.

 Here are some flavors that can be added to this ice cream.
 Feel free to mix and match adding a few different flavors to a batch of ice cream!
 I like chocolate with hazelnuts; lemon with mint and pumpkin pie spice with walnuts.

 - Peanut butter: 1 cup peanut butter

 - Herbs: Use up to 1-2 cups of finely chopped fresh herbs.
 I recommend trying mint, rosemary, basil, or lavender.

 - Spices: Add 1 Tbsp of ground spices to this ice cream.
 Chai spice, pumpkin pie spice, or green cardamom are all delicious.